 - Fewer than 10% of them had ever ridden an e-bike as an adult, and 50% of them said that they normally never rode a bike at all.

 - Half the participants fit into the "interested but concerned" category in Roger Geller’s typology of bicyclists—the category seen as key to increasing cycling rates.

 Provided by local dealer Bike N Hike, each person was given a Currie iZip E3 e-bike to take home: a 42-pound bicycle with a rear rack-mounted battery pack, capable of doing 18 mph (29 kph) under motor assist.
 They could use it however they wanted during the 10-week period.

 Researchers sought to find out if having the e-bikes would encourage participants to cycle more.
 “For certain segments of the population there is lower participation in cycling, particularly women, older adults and people with physical limitations," MacArthur said.
 "E-bikes could get more people biking and biking more often."

 The Kaiser volunteers in this study—over half of whom were women—were asked to take online surveys before, during, and after the study.

-About 85 percent of respondents had access to a functional bicycle before the program, yet only 23 percent reported using a bicycle once per week or more.
-During the program, this rate became 53 percent, in part because the e-bikes made people feel more confident riding.
+- About 85% of respondents had access to a functional bicycle before the program, yet only 23% reported using a bicycle once per week or more.
+During the program, this rate became 53%, in part because the e-bikes made people feel more confident riding.